eicxv/raytracer/README.md

 # raytracer
+Rust raytracer written as a means to learn rust.

-Rust raytracer based on the [Ray Tracing in one weekend series](https://raytracing.github.io/).
-Written as a means to learn rust.
+Originally based on the [Ray Tracing in one weekend series](https://raytracing.github.io/), expanded with the [rendering course at TU Wien](https://www.cg.tuwien.ac.at/courses/Rendering/VU) and the [pbr-book](https://www.pbr-book.org/).